greycubesgav/integrify/README.md

 * Test against complicated file naming, including unicode characters
 * Use the digest data stored within the integrify metadata to verify the file (currently SHA1 is assumed)
-* Option to skip files with checksum data already